comsci-uwc-isak/unit-1-project-Chinomnso-Okechukwu/README.md

 ---------
 ### First Sketch of System
 ![CarRental] (diagram.jpg)
 **Fig. 1** This diagram shows the main components of the minimal rental app.
-It includes the input/outputs ND MAIN ACTIONS.
+It includes the input/outputs and main actions.
 Development
 --------
 ### 1. Script for installation